Analysis-aware defeaturing: problem setting and a posteriori estimation: Appendix

 \section{Appendix}

-In this section, we state lemmas that are used throughout the paper, and the symbol $\lesssim$ will be used to mean any inequality which does not depend on the size of the considered domains, but which can depend on their shape.
+In this section, we state lemmas that are used throughout the paper, and the symbol $\lesssim$ will be used to mean any inequality which does not depend on the size of the considered domains, but which can depend on their shape. {We assume that all considered domains are Lipschitz.}